tanzeel498/log-area-mess-app/README.md

 Log Area Mess Gwa is a hotel management app designed specifically for log area mess employees to efficiently create and manage bookings.
 This app provides a dashboard view, bookings management, check-in functionality, and various settings for customization.

-## Features

-- **Dashboard:** View today's activity and sales chart at a glance.
-- **Bookings Page:** Manage all bookings efficiently with filters and sorting options.
-- **Create-bookings Page:** Create new bookings.
-- **Check-in Page:** Easily check-in guests and manage their details.
-- **Settings:** Customize booking parameters such as minimum nights, minimum and maximum guests per booking, breakfast prices, etc.
-- **Light and Dark Mode:** Supports both light and dark modes for user preference.
-- **User Profile:** Change your name and password securely within the app.

 ## Tech Stack

 - **Backend Management:** Supabase